Hundreds of workers in Gold Coast cafes, take away stores and restaurants have been underpaid a total of $215,000.

 Fair Work issued 35 Compliance Notices and also 12 Infringement Notices, resulting in fines of $9,282.

-Fair Work Ombudsman Sandra Parker said many of the businesses targeted by inspectors employ migrant workers who are vulnerable to exploitation.
+Fair Work Ombudsman Sandra Parker said many of the businesses inspectors checked employ migrant workers vulnerable to exploitation.

-“Cheap eats precincts often attract uni students, young people, migrant workers and we have found really high levels of non-compliance,” she said.
+“Cheap eats precincts attract uni students, young people in addition to migrant workers and we have found really high levels of non-compliance,” she said.